-Most people who come to Mexico tend live much closer to sea level, perhaps a few hundred feet above sea-level at most, and so a visit to one of Mexico’s inland towns or cities may have leave you breathless in more ways than one, until your body becomes acclimatized to thinner air.
+Most people who come to visit or live in Mexico tend to live much closer to sea-level–perhaps a few hundred feet above sea-level at most–and so a visit to one of Mexico’s inland towns or cities may have leave you breathless in more ways than one, until your body becomes acclimatized to thinner air.

 Mexico’s provinces do not suffer the smog that metropolises like Mexico City, Los Angeles and Tokyo have come to inherit, but the altitude and, in summer months, the heat may cause you to feel more tired than usual if you are not already accustomed to high altitudes where you live.

 Common symptoms people adjusting to higher altitudes feel include unusual lethargy or tiredness, the desire to nap in the early afternoon, reduction or loss of appetite, headaches, and the inability to sleep well.

 Altitude does bring with it some distinct advantages, too.
 Being high up can keep the climate at more temperate levels, especially in comparison to the sultry, sweltering heat at the coasts in the high summer months.
 During the fall and winter months, the mornings and evenings can be quite cool – even chilly – which makes for a welcome contrast to the warmer days and hotter summers.

 Getting acclimatized to altitude takes some time, and your body will usually adjust surprisingly quickly to the change of altitude given the right amount of rest and hydration.